Chapter 7. Using Typeclasses

 [Tip]Tip

 Sometimes, the ordering in Ord is arbitrary.
-For instance, for Maybe, Nothing sorts before Just x, but this was an arbitrary decision.
+For instance, for Maybe, Nothing sorts before Just x, but this was a somewhat arbitrary decision.

 Automatic Derivation

-For many simple data types, the Haskell compiler can automatically derive instances of Read, Show, Bounded, Enum, Eq, and Ord for you.[9]
-This saves you the effort of having to manually write code to compare or display your own types.
+For many simple data types, the Haskell compiler can automatically derive instances of Read, Show, Bounded, Enum, Eq, and Ord for us.
+This saves us the effort of having to manually write code to compare or display our own types.

 data Color = Red | Green | Blue